 Even if you don't realise it, you are probably often doing what others want instead of what you want and basing your opinion of yourself on what others think of you.
+Often you fail to speak up when you feel mistreated and /or agree with the persons requests, views, values when you would prefer to disagree.
 This can leave you feeling angry or annoyed with yourself and constantly worried about how others view you.